sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     > - Enable **Workflow Management** subscription.

-    > - Create service instance for each of Business Rules, Workflow, Process Visibility and Workflow Management services.
+    > - Create service instance for each of Business Rules, Workflow, Process Visibility and Workflow Management services with service keys.

-    > - Create destinations with name `BUSINESS_RULES`, `BUSINESSRULES_APIHUB` and `WM_CF_SPACE_PROVIDER`.
-These destinations will be used while integrating business rules with workflow, importing business rules project from API Hub and importing live process content from process hub respectively.
+    > - Create multiple destinations like `BUSINESS_RULES`, `BUSINESSRULES_APIHUB`,  `WM_CF_SPACE_PROVIDER` and `bpmworkflowruntimeoauth`.
+These destinations will be used while integrating business rules with workflow, importing business rules project from API Hub, importing live process content from process hub and for configuring workflow with principal propagation respectively.

+    > - Other destinations like `bpmprocessvisibility`, `bpmrulesruntime`, `bpmworkflowmanagement` and  `bpmworkflowruntime` are service instance based destinations that can be used while configuring SAP Launchpad for Workflow Management applications.

     > - Add all the needed Workflow Management roles collections to your user.